-The established real estate investors in U.S. are already familiar with 1031 exchanges.
-According to 1031 exchanges, reinvest the proceeds from the sale of any investment property into a like-kind property investment in order to defer capital gains tax.
-This means, the taxes on capital gains are not charged on the sale of real property if the money is being used to buy another like-kind property.
+The established real estate investors in the U.S. are already familiar with 1031 exchanges.
+According to 1031 exchanges, reinvest the proceeds from the sale of any investment property into like-kind property investment in order to defer capital gains tax.
+This means the taxes on capital gains are not charged on the sale of real property if the money is being used to buy another like-kind property.

 So, how does a 1031 exchange work exactly?
 Let’s understand it with an example.
-Say, for instance, you buy a property costing $200,000 which is worth $500,000 by the time you sell it.
+Say, for instance, you buy a property costing $200,000, which is worth $500,000 by the time you sell it.
 Rather than paying the capital gain taxes on $300,000, the 1031 exchange would allow you to reinvest the proceeds from the sale into another property.
 Seems simple?
 Right?
-Well, in reality, 1031 exchanges are most complex and they have many nuances which could be daunting for the first-time buyers.
-There are specific terms and conditions along with some guidelines to governthis process.
+In reality, 1031 exchanges are most complex and have many nuances that could be daunting for first-time buyers.
+There are specific terms and conditions along with some guidelines to govern this process.

 Here’s is a brief overview of the types of typical 1031 investment property exchange:

 - Deferred or delayed 1031 exchange: This is the most common type of 1031 exchange where the investor closes on the relinquished property, and within 45 days, they have to identify a replacement property.
 And, for the replacement property to be considered valid, one of these criteria must be valid:

 - Three properties rule: An investor may identify up to 3 properties as potential purchases within a 45 days identification period regardless of the total value of the properties.

 - 200% rule: According to this, the investor may identify an unlimited number of replacement properties, as long as the total market value of such properties doesn’t exceed 200% of the value of the relinquished property.

 - 95% rule: According to this, the investor may identify as many properties as they want, as long as they receive at least 95% of the value of all the identified replacement properties before the end of the exchange period.